MNBoy/test-weblog/README.md

 # Test Project

 Welcome to Test Project!
-This is a Next.js application powered by React and integrated with various tools like React Query, Axios, Zustand, and Tailwind CSS.
+This is a Next.js application powered by Next.js and integrated with various tools like React Query, Axios, Zustand, and Tailwind CSS.
 This README provides instructions on how to run and test the project.

 ## Table of Contents